hazaarlabs/hazaar-mvc/README.md

 to ensure that Hazaar is cross-platform compatible, particularly with Windows support, and I am now developing under Windows daily so Hazaar MVC has become quite stable under Windows.

-If your hit any problems, please feel free to create a support issue so they can be fixed at https://git.hazaarlabs.com/hazaar/hazaar-mvc/issues.
+If you hit any problems, please feel free to create a support issue so they can be fixed at https://git.hazaarlabs.com/hazaar/hazaar-mvc/issues.

 Hazaar MVC is installed with [Composer](http://getcomposer.org) and available via